An Adversarial Perspective on Machine Unlearning for AI Safety: Discussion

 \section{Discussion}

-\paragraph{Existing unlearning methods are not different from safety training.} Our findings reveal that unlearning methods primarily obscure knowledge rather than eliminate it, which is a known flaw of safety training~\citep{lee2024mechanistic}.
+\paragraph{Existing unlearning methods are not different from safety training.} Our findings reveal that unlearning methods primarily obscure knowledge rather than eliminate it (as illustrated by Figure \ref{fig:contribution_overview}), which is a known flaw of safety training~\citep{lee2024mechanistic}.
 Therefore, RMU and NPO are susceptible to techniques analogous to those that can reverse safety training, including: (1) dependence on individual residual stream directions; (2) rapid knowledge recovery after finetuning with unrelated data; (3) presence of critical neurons that inhibit hazardous knowledge; and (4) existence of universal adversarial strings that unlock the unlearned knowledge.
 These observations question the practical benefits of unlearning methods over safety training.
-Although unlearning was proposed to fully eradicate hazardous capabilities and mitigate jailbreaks in large language models, our results indicate that these methods share inherent limitations.
+Although unlearning was proposed to fully eradicate hazardous capabilities and mitigate jailbreaks in large language models, our results indicate that these methods share limitations.
+Concurrent work by \citet{tamper_resistant} proposed TAR, a technique that can prevent \emph{some} fine-tuning attacks but has no impact on others.

-\paragraph{Black-box evaluations are insufficient for unlearning.} Our results demonstrate that evaluations based solely on model outputs are not suitable for unlearning methods, as suggested previously by~\citet{robust_methods}.
-Unlearning aims to remove information from model weights, which is fundamentally different from merely rendering knowledge unusable in downstream tasks.
-We thus argue that output-based evaluations are insufficient and future evaluations should prioritize measuring the extent to which knowledge is genuinely erased from the model weights.
-As extensively demonstrated in security and safety research, adaptive evaluations are important to understand the limitations of ML protections~\citep{carlini2017adversarial,tramer2020adaptive,radiya2021data,honig2024adversarial}
+\paragraph{Black-box evaluations are insufficient for unlearning.} Unlearning aims to completely remove certain information from model weights, yet many evaluations only verify that this information cannot be easily extracted through model outputs.
+This mismatch between the unlearning objective and the evaluation method can falsely suggest successful unlearning when knowledge remains embedded in the weights~\citep{robust_methods}.
+In fact, while black-box methods used in the original RMU evaluation \citep{li2024wmdp} and concurrent work by \citet{doshi2024does} failed to elicit supposedly unlearned knowledge, our white-box approaches successfully recovered the entire unlearned information.
+As extensively demonstrated in security and safety research, adaptive evaluations are required to faithfully evaluate ML protections~\citep{carlini2017adversarial,tramer2020adaptive,radiya2021data,honig2024adversarial}.

 \paragraph{NPO shows signs of deep unlearning.} This method consistently displays better robustness than DPO or RMU, suggesting that gradient ascent~\citep{zhang2024negative} might be a promising tool to remove hazardous knowledge from model weights.
 However, our current implementation still results in greater degradation on MMLU and general capabilities.
 Future work could investigate combining representation engineering with gradient ascent to enhance existing unlearning methods.